epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Set iteration parameters -----------------------------------------------
-# step: Read how to create a <epiparameter> class object from scratch.
+# step: Learn to create an <epiparameter> class object from scratch.
-# This is a step to learn.

 # Create generation time as an <epiparameter> object
 generation_time <- epiparameter::epiparameter(